 Social Security Disability Benefits

-Social Security Disability (SSD) is a distinctly different program than workers’ compensation.
+Social Security Disability (SSD) is a distinctly different program from workers’ compensation.
 Disability benefits provide payments to help support people who are or who become disabled and unable to work.
-There are situations where a work injury renders an individual unable to continue working.
-How much it affects one’s ability to work will determine the benefits available to them.

 Two separate disability programs may apply to your situation.
-These are:
+These programs are:

 - Social Security Disability Insurance (SSDI)